Celiac disease symptoms and treatment

 Your doctor may also recommend allergy tests to check for wheat allergy or tests for other digestive disorders like irritable bowel syndrome (IBS) or inflammatory bowel disease (IBD).

-You’ll be referred to a dietitian who specializes in gluten-free diets, who can help you:
+This will include a referral to a dietitian who specializes in celiac disease diets, who can help you:

 - Adopt a healthy gluten-free diet, also known as a celiac disease diet